 Other Precautionary Measures

 Invest in a high-quality air filter to clean the air of mold spores.
-I use an ozone air purifier in my bedroom and run it all night.
+I use an air purifier that uses natural photocatalysis, ozone, and ultraviolet light to clean the air.
+I have it in my bedroom and run it all night.
 If you already suffer from respiratory or allergic reactions, mold exposure will intensify the symptoms.
 Interestingly, indoor air has been found to be even more toxic than outdoor air.
 Keep your house, and especially your basement and bathrooms, well ventilated.
 The primary method of exposure to indoor toxins is by breathing in mold spores that are in the air.

 Use a dehumidifier to reduce moisture levels in the air.
 Water is a breeding ground for mold so watch for any leaks and fix them immediately.
 Ventilate your bathroom after showering by opening a window or turning on a fan for 20 to 30 minutes.
 Wipe down the shower after using.
 If you have a swamp cooler, drain it regularly.
 Install exhaust fans in the kitchen, laundry room, and bathrooms.
 Check that your gutters and downspouts are clean and draining properly a safe distance away from the foundation of your house.

 Cleaning Moldy Areas

 If you know you have mold in your house and the area is larger than 3 foot square, you’ll want to hire an expert to get rid of it, especially if it’s in your walls, and particularly if you have asthma, other respiratory conditions, or a suppressed immune system.